 Step 4.You can also preview the detail to avoid any misoperation.
 Once you have confirmed, click on Recover.

 Step 5.The last step is to choose the storage path for your Word document.
 Click OK and wait for the process to finish.

 As you go through these steps, you will have your unsaved or lost Word documents on your PC storage.

-So, with these five ways to recover unsaved Word documents, you can easily save any of the information that you accidentally lost.
+So, with these five ways to recover Word temp files, you can easily save any of the information that you accidentally lost.
 With the right way working for you, you will never need to worry about losing important information in the future.
 Just select the one that offers the most convenient and practical experience.